VelinGeorgiev/spfx-react-search-box-webpart/README.md

 # SPFx React Search Box webpart #

+#### This project is archived and not maintained anymore.
+This is an old web part folks, the SharePoint Online has changed so much after the publishing of this that it is likely that is will not work anymore.
+I currently do not have time to maintain it.
+You can have a look at the [PnP Samples](https://github.com/SharePoint/sp-dev-fx-webparts) and see if you can find similar sample there.

 ## Summary

 This sample contains a SharePoint Framework React Search Box webpart.
 The SPFx web part can be configured to point to classic search results page url and hides the OOTB modern page search box.